How Structured Products Trade in Secondary Markets

 Post-trade analysis:

-The durable lesson: on a $5 million BB CLO position, you should expect to leave $30,000-$75,000 on the table versus a theoretical mid-market price.
+What the data confirms: on a $5 million BB CLO position, you should expect to leave $30,000-$75,000 on the table versus a theoretical mid-market price.
 That is the cost of liquidity in structured credit.
 If you cannot accept that cost, you should not own the position.

 Spread Context: Where Structured Products Traded in 2024